 CPAP machine is a very effective device used to treat obstructive sleep apnea and other sleep-related breathing disorders, but how exactly does it work?

-CPAP is short for Continuous Positive Airway Pressure, with the machine applying mild air pressure to the sleeper's upper airway.
+CPAP is short for Continuous Positive Airway Pressure (Via: Verywell Health), with the machine applying mild air pressure to the sleeper's upper airway.
 To do this, the machine uses a mask and air pump, with the pressure being constant or coming at various times depending on the machine and what you need.
 The pressure is delivered to one's nose or both mouth and nose, preventing your upper airway from collapsing and allowing the sleeper to breathe properly while sleeping.

 That's why it's important to invest in a pillow designed for the machine.
 But how exactly does the best CPAP pillow work and support your CPAP machine?

-How Does the Best CPAP Pillow Help Support the Machine?
+How Does CPAP pillows Help Support the Machine?

-How do CPAP pillows benefit and support your CPAP machine?
+How do pillows for CPAP users benefit and support your CPAP machine?
 Here are some benefits it has to offer:

 Comfortable Night's Sleep